oriongonza/offchain_engine/README.md

 - Uses strong typing with custom types for Money, ClientId, and TxId.
 - I specifically designed the data types so that they're impossible to misuse (see Raw* tys)

+## Assumptions

+I've assumed that only withdrawals can get disputed.